manisha-18/medicare-restapi-poc/README.md

 # medicare-restapi-poc (SpringBoot+Gradle+MongoDB)
-rest api with exceptional handling
+rest api with exception handling
 Instructions to run the project

 Run query using POSTMAN Chrome App